Part 1 of 6 of our Organizational Resilience Series

 >> As you read, audit your own company to determine which pillar is most important to bolster right now.

-- Ethos Maintenance: Resilient organizations maintain their core mission and values in the face of change.
+- Ethos maintenance: Resilient organizations maintain their core mission and values in the face of change.
 Their purpose grounds them in times of hardship, making it the cornerstone of how they catalyze resilience in their people, systems, and culture.

 - Flip-side: If the organization doesn’t adapt its goals when change occurs and/or doesn’t have signals to detect the need to change early on, its objectives may become unattainable or irrelevant in the new environment.

-- Rapid Responsiveness: Resilient organizations change their processes, systems and/or policies to match internal or external distressing demands to produce more positive outcomes and reduce the negative.
+- Rapid responsiveness: Resilient organizations change their processes, systems and/or policies to match internal or external distressing demands to produce more positive outcomes and reduce the negative.

-- High Autonomy: Resilient organizations have distributed and expanded decision making systems that reinforce confidence in their employees’ ability to effectively execute solutions.
+- High autonomy: Resilient organizations have distributed and expanded decision-making systems that reinforce confidence in their employees’ ability to effectively execute solutions.

 - Flip-side: Organizations that bottleneck problem-solving reinforce feelings of inadequacy or distrust in their employees’ ability to perform, thereby stifling performance and innovation.